Flipnote Studio: End of the service

-Prior to the release of Moving Notepad/Flipnote Studio 3D, the closure of the Flipnote Hatena communities was announced.
+Prior to the release of Moving Notepad/Flipnote Studio 3D, the closure of Flipnote Hatena was announced.
 The service was officially shut down on May 31, 2013.
 Fans vocally protested the shutdown and contacted Nintendo, Hatena, and even news media in an attempt to prevent the end of the services.
 Several fans even created websites and servers to continue sharing Flipnotes after the shutdown.

 Nintendo announced that the Flipnotes on Flipnote Hatena would be transferred to the new online service for Moving Notepad/Flipnote Studio 3D.
 The DSi Flipnotes were accessible from the Nintendo DSi Gallery, a free-to-access section of the Flipnote Gallery: World.
 The main purpose of the DSi Gallery was for users to transfer their Flipnotes from Flipnote Studio to Flipnote Studio 3D, where they could be edited like any other Flipnote.
 Flipnote Gallery: World was never released outside of Japan.
 Instead, other regions were given a service called the Nintendo DSi Library, where users could download their Flipnotes from Flipnote Hatena.
-DSi Library was critically panned for lacks of various features, randomly selection and distortion audio.
-Services for Flipnote Gallery: World and Nintendo DSi Library were both ended on April 1, 2018.
+DSi Library was critically panned for lacks of various features, random selection and distorted audio.
+Services for Flipnote Gallery: World and Nintendo DSi Library ended on April 1, 2018.

 Since the closure of the official servers, numerous groups have come forward to create unofficial servers to reimplement the application's online functionalities.
-The most notable of such custom servers is Sudomemo, which launched in 2014.
+The most notable of such custom servers is Sudomemo (which was launched in January 2014), as well as now-closed pbsds and Freenote.

+In January 2018, Hatena discontinued for functionality connecting the service, along with custom servers, due to deprecation of Flipnote Hatena.
+However, only left is login authentication.
+On April 2, 2018, Hatena discontinued once again following of closure of Flipnote Studio 3D's online services.
+Which implementing the message that shows the "service has been discontinued".

 On May 31, 2022, an archive called Flipnote Archive was released by Sudomemo, containing over 44,351,673 Flipnotes that had been posted to Flipnote Hatena prior to its deactivation on May 31, 2013.
 The archive contains 12 TB of Flipnotes.